ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/updates-configuration.markdown

-﻿# Configuration : updates Options
+﻿# Configuration : Updates Options

-{PANEL:Patching.MaxStepsForScript}
+{PANEL:Updates.Channel}

 Indicates what release channel should be used to perform latest version checks.